Reduction of bielliptic surfaces: On the N e ron model of a bielliptic surface

+We obtain the existence of a N\'{e}ron model for biellptic surfaces admitting good reduction.
+Note that this can also be proved using \cite[Proposition 6.2]{GLL}.

-\begin{propsub} Let $K$ be a discrete valuation field with the residual characteristic away from $2$ and $3$, and $X$ be a bielliptic surface over $K$.
+\begin{propsub} Let $K$ be a discrete valuation field with residual characteristic different from $2$ and $3$, and $X$ a bielliptic surface over $K$.
 Assume that $X$ admits good reduction.
-Then $X$ admits the N\'{e}ron model. \end{propsub}
+Then $X$ admits a N\'{e}ron model. \end{propsub}

 \begin{proof} Let $\mathcal{X}$ be a proper smooth scheme in Lemma \ref{unique}.
-Then the cyclic covering over $\oo_{K}$ associated with a fixed isomorphism $\omega_{\mathcal{X}/\oo_{K}}^{\otimes m} \simeq \oo_{\mathcal{X}}$ is the N\'{e}ron model of its generic fiber as in the proof in Lemma \ref{unique}.
+Then the cyclic covering over $\so_{K}$ associated with a fixed isomorphism $\omega_{\mathcal{X}/\so_{K}}^{\otimes m} \simeq \so_{\mathcal{X}}$ is the N\'{e}ron model of its generic fiber as in the proof in Lemma \ref{unique}.
 By the valuative criterion of properness, the model $\mathcal{X}$ is a weak N\'{e}ron model of $X$, so by Lemma \ref{finet}, it finishes the proof. \end{proof}